tp1de/ioBroker.ems-esp/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->

+### **WORK IN PROGRESS**
+* pepare for enum as v alues and not just index
+* ioBroker and Home Assistant can be used in parallel
+* new parameters for "Room" and "Function" for adapter states
+* adjust roles of generated states

 ### 1.15.0 (2022-06-06)
 * adjustments for ems-esp RC310 holiday modes